eManPrague/frui.ts/packages/screens/README.md

 rootViewModel.navigate(`foo/bar/${id}`);
 ```

 You can also use a typical solution with centrally defined routes.
-What we don't like about this solution is that you actually still rely on knowing the proper path for each view model and in case of any change, you have to manually update the routes as well.
+What we don't like about this solution is that you still rely on knowing the proper path for each view model, and in case of any change, you have to remember to update the routes as well.
 We wanted to find a better solution and keep the knowledge about the application structure as close to the source as possible.

-The idea is that you always register only a single parent-child relationship, and during the application initialization, these parts are joined to get the full path from the root view model to the deepest child view models.
+The idea is that you always register only a single parent-child relationship.
+Then, during the application initialization, these parts are joined to get the full path from the root view model to the deepest child view models.

 ```ts
 // rootViewModel.ts